fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 We're continually improving Fiskl, so stay tuned for future updates!

 ### Where can bank rules be set for transaction feeds?
-Bank transaction rules are automatic and can currently can’t be set or configured.
+Bank transaction rules are automatic and currently can’t be set or configured.
 This is on our roadmap

 ### Can bank rules be auto reconciled without having to approve the set rules?